bertreb/pimatic-luftdaten/README.md

 2. Luftdaten Home Device.

 Gets PM10, PM2.5, HUM, Temp, BAR.
-The AQI data is calculated from that.
+The Air Quality Index (AQI) data is calculated from that.
 Add the device with the local IP address into the devices section:
 ###
     {